Available in Classic and VPC

 Check domain list

-You can check the information for each domain from the domain list.
-To view:
+You can view domain information from the domain list.
+To view the information:

 > Services > AI Services > CLOVA OCR. - Click the Domain menu.